medialize/ally.js/docs/api/get/focus-redirect-target.md

 Some elements forward focus to another element instead of taking focus themselves.

-Consult the data tables [what browsers consider focusable](../../data-tables/focusable.md) and [what ally.js considers focusable](../../data-tables/focusable.strict.md) to learn how HTML elements behave.
+Consult the data tables [what browsers consider focusable](../../data-tables/focusable.md) and [what ally.js fails to consider focusable](../../data-tables/focusable.is.md) to learn how HTML elements behave.

 ## Usage